gaoyan10/AndroidNetworkManager/README.md

 # AndroidNetworkManager
-a library for check network available on Android, which use ping to get the real network status.
+a library for check network available on Android, which uses ping to get the real network status.

 How to use
 ---